7 Steps to Clearing Your AC Drain Line

 Persistent clogging is usually caused by algae, mold, or mildew buildup in the drain line.
 When warm air blows over the cool evaporator coil of your AC, the condensate drain line can become quite humid, creating the perfect breeding grounds for various types of fungi and bacteria.
 If you use your air conditioner constantly, the risk of clogging may increase.
-This is one of the reasons why regular maintenance and servicing are recommended for all AC owners.
+This is one of the reasons why regular AC maintenance in San Diego County are recommended for all AC owners.

 How do I clear my AC drain line?

 If you discover a small clog in your AC drain line, it’s likely that you’d be able to clear it out yourself, although professionals can perform the task with more efficiency and fewer risks.
 If you decide to clear it yourself, we advise against using bleach, as the harsh chemicals might cause additional damage to other components of your AC.